kaleidoscope18/cashflow/README.md

 ### Development flow

-I develop this app in a TDD way (red-green-refactor), here's how:
+I develop this app in a TDD way (red-green-refactor) + AI, here's how:

 - I always keep my dev containers running (see [Developing](#developing) above).
 - I first write the scenarios(features) I need to code in a `*.feature` file.